willtebbutt/willtebbutt.github.io/index.md

 # About

-I'm now a research associated in the machine learning group in Cambridge, working with Hong Ge on algorithmic differentiation in the Julia programming language.
+I'm now a research associate in the machine learning group in Cambridge, working with Hong Ge on algorithmic differentiation in the Julia programming language.
 Historically I've worked on approximate inference in Gaussian processes, how Gaussian processes they should feature in probabilistic programming, and how to scale GPs for large time series and spatio-temporal problems.